 FCP: measures the time from when the page starts loading to when any part of the page's content is rendered on the screen.

 TBT: metric measures the total amount of time between First Contentful Paint (FCP) and Time to Interactive (TTI), where the main thread was blocked for long enough to prevent input responsiveness.

 TTI: measures the time from when the page starts loading to when its main sub-resources have loaded, and it is capable of reliably responding to user input quickly.

 The simple answer, you want to earn money from your visitors.
 So why don't you want to know how they are experiencing your website?

-On November 10 (2020) Google announced that the Core Web Vitals will become part of the "Search signals for page experience".
-They plan to rol it out in May 2021.
+On November 10 (2020), Google announced that the Core Web Vitals would become part of the "Search signals for page experience."
+They plan to roll it out in May 2021.